ArunHub/Q-A/react int.md

  5. How will you immutate deep object property in setstate or redux => use immutable.js or deep clone json.parse(json.stringify(obj))

+**Tips**

+- When u are in situation to render a component and insert it into dom, use like app.js used to do.
+- use render method from react-dom and render the dom and insert in dom like render('<app/>', document.getElementById('dom') )

 Interview Questions